azuredevcollege/trainingdays/day1/challenge-07/README.md

 .
 .
 ```

-the corresponding parameter file would look like this.
+The corresponding parameter file would look like this.
 ```json
 {
     "$schema": "https://schema.management.azure.com/schemas/2015-01-01/deploymentParameters.json#",